Dittons Paddle Boarding

 Paddling the River Mole

 We also paddle from Thames Ditton on most Sunday Afternoon’s.
 If you haven’t been on one of our Social, then why not come and join us on the next one.
-Details on our Calendar Page.
+Details by clicking below on the ‘Search by Date’ button.

 Setting up